Mud Lake is very fragile, and it is important that visitors follow the principles of outdoor ethics.

 Vegetation management project

 To protect Mud Lake’s natural habitat, the NCC has launched a vegetation management project.
-We are undertaking manual and mechanical work, which began in fall 2015 and will continue to fall 2017, to control invasive non-native plant species.
+We are undertaking manual and mechanical work, which began in fall 2015 and is ongoing, to control invasive non-native plant species.
 This work will allow native plant species to become re-established, and will help preserve the ecological integrity of the natural environment.